endotnick/mws-restaurant/README.md

 # Mobile Web Specialist Certification Course
 ---
-## Project Submission: Stage 1
+## Project Submission: Stage 2

+For this stage of the project, I was tasked with updating my project to make the following improvements:
+1. Use server data instead of local memory
+2. Use IndexedDB to cache JSON responses
+3. Meet the minimum performance requirements
+    - Progressive Web App score should be at 90 or better.
+    - Performance score should be at 70 or better.
+    - Accessibility score should be at 90 or better.

+### Previous Stages:
+#### Stage 1

 For this stage of the project, I was provided with a static website and made the following improvements:
-- Made the site fully responsive
+1. Made the site fully responsive
-- Improved accessibilty for all users
+2. Improved accessibilty for all users
-- Implemented a Service Worker to cache and serve static assets
+3. Implemented a Service Worker to cache and serve static assets

 ## To Run:
 ---